Permian–Triassic extinction event: Siberian Traps

 The flood basalt eruptions that produced the large igneous province of the Siberian Traps were among the largest known volcanic events, extruding lava over 2000000 km2, roughly the size of Saudi Arabia, producing a catastrophic impact.
 The date of the Siberian Traps eruptions matches well with the extinction event.
 A study of the Norilsk and Maymecha-Kotuy regions of the northern Siberian platform indicates that volcanic activity occurred during a few enormous pulses of magma, as opposed to more regular flows.

 The Siberian Traps caused one of the most rapid rises of atmospheric carbon dioxide levels in the geologic record, with the rate of carbon dioxide emissions estimated as five times faster than during the preceding catastrophic Capitanian mass extinction during the eruption of the Emeishan Traps.
-Overwhelming inorganic carbon sinks, carbon dioxide levels might have jumped from between 500 and 4,000 ppm prior to the extinction to around 8,000 ppm after, according to one estimate.
+Overwhelming inorganic carbon sinks, carbon dioxide levels might have jumped from between 500 and 4,000 ppm before the extinction to around 8,000 ppm after, according to one estimate.
 Another study estimated pre-extinction carbon dioxide levels at 400 ppm, which then rose to 2,500 ppm, with 3,900 to 12,000 gigatonnes of carbon added to the ocean-atmosphere system.
 Extreme temperature rise would have followed, though some evidence suggests a lag of 12,000 to 128,000 years between the rise in volcanic carbon dioxide emissions and global warming.
-Although this discrepancy could be also attributed to a incorrect biochronology.
+Although this discrepancy could be also attributed to an incorrect biochronology.
 During the latest Permian before the extinction, global average surface temperatures were about 18.2 °C, which shot up to as much as 35 °C, this hyperthermal condition lasting as long as 500,000 years.
 Air temperatures at Gondwana's high southern latitudes experienced a warming of ~10–14 °C. According to oxygen isotope shifts from conodont apatite in South China, low latitude surface water temperatures surged about 8 °C. In present-day Iran, tropical sea surface temperatures were between 27 and 33 °C during the Changhsingian but jumped to over 35 °C during the PTME.
 The increased mean state temperatures also brought stronger El Nino events, heightening short-term climate variability.

 These extremely high atmospheric carbon dioxide concentrations persisted over a long period.
 The position and alignment of Pangaea at the time made the inorganic carbon cycle very inefficient at burying carbon.
 In a 2020 paper, scientists reconstructed the mechanisms that led to the extinction event in a biogeochemical model, showed the consequences of the greenhouse effect on the marine environment, and concluded that the mass extinction can be traced back to volcanic CO_{2} emissions.
 Evidence also points to volcanic combustion of underground fossil fuel deposits, based on paired coronene-mercury spikes coinciding with geographically widespread mercury anomalies and the rise in isotopically light carbon.
 Te/Th values increase twentyfold over the PTME, further indicating it was concomitant with extreme volcanism.
 A major volcanogenic influx of isotopically light zinc from the Siberian Traps has also been recorded, further confirming that volcanism was contemporary with the PTME.